ODINN-SciML/MassBalanceMachine/SUPPORT.md

 Please **do not** do any the following:

 1. :x: Do not open duplicate issues or litter an existing issue with +1's.

+2. :x: Do not reach out to the author or contributor on Twitter (or other social media) by tweeting or sending a direct message.

+3. :x: Do not email the author or contributor.

 These are not appropriate avenues for seeking help or support with an open-source project.
 Please follow the guidelines in the previous section.
 Public questions get public answers, which benefits everyone in the community.